coff33ninja/Grok-VIS/ReadMe.md

 The system will:
 1. Initialize all components
+2. Ask you to choose a persona (Alfred or Beatrice) on first run
-2. Train or load your voice model
+3. Train or load your voice model
-3. Start the web dashboard at http://localhost:5000
+4. Start the web dashboard at http://localhost:5000
-4. Begin listening for the wake word "Hey GrokVIS"
+5. Begin listening for the wake word "Hey GrokVIS"

 ## Voice Commands